gvwilson/fiction/iffy/index.md

 They held hands all the way up the canal.
 As usual,
 Honesty did most of the talking.
-Induction wouldn't be so bad---the Marines needed people with tech skills the same as everyone else, so they'd prolly put der to work doing that.
+Induction wouldn't be so bad—the Marines needed people with tech skills the same as everyone else, so they'd prolly put der to work doing that.
 De knew tons more about salvage and repair than any crufty old core,